apache/spark/docs/sql-programming-guide.md

   <tr>
      <td><code>maxConnections</code></td>
      <td>
-       The number of JDBC connections, which specifies the maximum number of simultaneous JDBC connections that are allowed.
-This option applies only to writing with <code>coalesce<code/> operation if needed.
-It defaults to the number of partitions of RDD.
+       If set, limits the maximum number of JDBC connections that can be used.
+Only applies when writing.
+It works by limiting the operation's parallelism, which depends on the input's partition count.
+If its partition count exceeds this limit, the operation will coalesce the input to fewer partitions before writing.
      </td>
   </tr>